Why is Phoenix doing this?

 We have a fundraising team at Phoenix which is looking at a wide range of potential sources of funding.
 These include trusts and foundations, sponsorship from local businesses, and money from individual donors.
 There’s a long way to go and much work yet to be done, but we are well on the way.

-How can you afford the initial development work?
+How have you afforded the initial development work?

 A total of £355,000 has been raised for the design, cost consultancy, project management and business planning services required to develop the project to the point where building can start.
 Arts Council England is providing approximately £178,000 from its overall £4.17 million provisional funding; Leicester and Leicestershire Economic Partnership (LLEP) is contributing £100,000; Phoenix and the British Film Institute are providing the remaining cash funding, and Phoenix and Leicester City Council are contributing significant amounts of management time and expertise.